 A DNE means that the student has officially withdrawn from the course.
 The DNE’d course(s) will be removed from the student’s academic record, and will not appear on the record.
 Refer to Tuition and Fees for detailed information on the financial implications and the Academic Calendar for deadline dates.
 Non-standard DNE dates are available through the Graduate program office.

 Students who wish to withdraw from their program or from the University must do so by the DNE deadline and include the reason(s) for withdrawing.
-A “Notice of Withdrawal from Graduate Program” form must be completed and submitted to the student’s Graduate Program Director.
+A Service Request for withdrawal from program must be completed and submitted.
 It is the student’s responsibility to ensure that they have DNE’ed their courses by the deadline for the withdrawal to be effective for the beginning of term.
-If the withdrawal from program is submitted after the DNE deadline, it will be effective the beginning of the following term.
+If the withdrawal from program request is submitted after the DNE deadline, it will be effective the beginning of the following term.
 If the student does not wish to complete their course(s), it is their responsibility to ensure they have withdrawn from their courses by the DISC date.
 Failure to comply with the DISC withdrawal deadline results in the course(s) in question being graded Fail/F/Fail/Absent (F-ABS).
 The student’s record will reflect “withdrew from program”.

 Refer to Tuition and Fees for detailed information on the financial implications.